xmos/host_xvf_control/README.rst

 - xvf_dfu
 - libdevice_{protocol}.so
 - dfu_cmds.yaml
 - transport_config.yaml

-If the user needs change the settings of the I2C and SPI transport protocol, they can find all the configurable values in *src/dfu/transport_config.yaml*.
+If the user needs change the settings of the I2C and SPI transport protocols, they can find all the configurable values in *src/dfu/transport_config.yaml*.

 *****************************************
 Supported platforms and control protocols